SB79 Transit Oriented Development Upzoning

 SB79 Transit-Oriented Development Zones

-Final policy-compliant TOD zone polygons.
+Final SB 79-consistent TOD zone polygons.
 One polygon per non-overlapping zone; each polygon is assigned the highest-priority applicable development standard under SB 79.
 See Geographic Prioritization Approach for how zones are derived.

 | Field | Data Type | Allow NULL | Domain | Description |